-\The instalments of loans and bank facilities which are due within a year from the date of issuing the financial statements are recorded in the current liabilities and those loans are granted with commercial papers and financial securities in addition to fixed assets as follows:
+\The instalments of loans and bank facilities which are due within a year from the date of issuing the financial statements are recorded in the current liabilities and those loans are granted with commercial papers and financial securities in addition to fixed assets owned by subsidiaries as follows:

-- First degree mortgage property on the land of the Nile Hotel owned by Nile Hotels Company, located at 12 Ahmed Ragheb Street - Garden City - Nile Palace - Cairo and the land of the garage and the Club Kempinski attached to the hotel and located at 4 Ahmed Ragheb Street - Garden City - Nile Palace - Cairo and on the hotel buildings, club and garage attached to it. - First degree mortgage on the land and the building of Four-Season Hotel Sharm El Sheik in shark bay Sharm El Sheik owned by Alexandria Saudi Company for Tourism Investment. - First degree mortgage on the land and the building of Four-Season Hotel Nile Plaza, Cairo owned by Nova Park Co, excluding the total sold or available for sale units and its share in the land. - The average effective interest rate on loans and facilities was 50 points above the corridor.
+- First degree mortgage property on the land of the Nile Hotel owned by Nile Hotels Company, located at 12 Ahmed Ragheb Street Garden City Nile Palace Cairo and the land of the garage and the Club Kempinski attached to the hotel and located at 4 Ahmed Ragheb Street Garden City Nile Palace Cairo and on the hotel buildings, club and garage attached to it. - First degree mortgage on the land and the building of Four-Season Hotel Sharm El Sheik in shark bay Sharm El Sheik owned by Alexandria Saudi Company for Tourism Investment. - First degree mortgage on the land and the building of Four-Season Hotel Nile Plaza, Cairo owned by Nova Park Co, excluding the total sold or available for sale units and its share in the land. - The average effective interest rate on loans and facilities was 50 points above the corridor.